SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

   - [x] Preserve the exact ICC payload from an independently encoded AVIF primary item.
   - [x] Prove that a genuine non-sRGB AVIF profile changes decoded pixels and matches the independently converted source image within the documented AV1 tolerance.
   - [x] Verify canonical-sRGB compaction and metadata skipping independently from ICC preservation and color conversion.
+  - [x] Replace the AV1 RGB/YUV arithmetic layer with JPEG's closed-generic static operator pattern in both directions: frame-scoped operator selection, in-place planar decode, RGB inputs with `out` component planes for encode, `Vector512`/`Vector256`/`Vector128` traversal, and one scalar tail.
+  - [x] Keep codec row scheduling sequential and reuse frame-scoped allocator-backed buffers.
+Reuse JPEG's optimized `UnpackIntoRgbPlanes` contract for 8-bit encoding and pooled `Rgb48` staging for 10/12-bit encoding so high-precision input is not truncated through an eight-bit or `Vector4` intermediate.
+  - [x] Implement SIMD range expansion, chroma reconstruction, matrix/transfer conversion, clamping, and RGB packing for coefficient YCbCr, identity GBR, YCgCo, constant luminance, SMPTE ST 2085, and PQ/HLG ICtCp, with focused SIMD-lane/scalar-tail parity coverage.
+  - [x] Implement SIMD 4:2:0 and 4:2:2 encoder downsampling with odd-width and odd-height tails, and verify the stored 8/12-bit chroma samples against independently encoded full-resolution planes.
   - [ ] Complete the SIMD YUV/CICP paths for every supported AV1 bit depth, chroma format, range, matrix, transfer function, color primary, and chroma position, with scalar fallback only when hardware vectorization is unavailable or the operation is inherently non-vectorizable.
   - [x] Apply ICC conversion only after the SIMD YUV/CICP stage, alpha composition, grid assembly, and presentation transforms have produced the presented RGB image; retain ImageSharp's shared ICC converter and optimize reusable bulk kernels rather than creating a HEIF-specific color-management implementation.
   - [ ] Verify ICC preservation, conversion, compaction, and metadata skipping for grids, alpha-composited images, every presented sequence frame, and the completed HEVC path.
     - [x] Independently encode AVIF primary, grid, alpha-auxiliary, and two-frame sequence vectors with libavif 1.4.2/libaom 3.14.1; verify exact profile preservation, non-sRGB conversion, canonical-sRGB compaction, non-sRGB compact preservation, metadata skipping, every presented frame, and unchanged composed alpha.
     - [ ] Repeat the same matrix for HEVC primary, grid, alpha-auxiliary, and sequence paths after HEVC reconstruction is complete.
   - [ ] Benchmark representative 8/10/12-bit end-to-end AVIF and HEIC color pipelines with and without ICC conversion, recording absolute timings and allocations before marking Phase 5 complete.
+    - [x] Add permanent frame-wide `Av1ColorConversionBenchmarks` coverage for sequential 1920x1080 YUV 4:2:0 conversion in both directions at 8, 10, and 12 bits, including managed-allocation reporting.
+    - [x] Record the .NET 10 short-run AV1 baseline on 2026-08-25.
+SIMD decode measured 4.025/2.803/2.742 ms and encode measured 3.750/2.555/2.450 ms at 8/10/12 bits with 488-744 B allocated per frame.
+Forced-scalar decode measured 31.15/29.47/28.40 ms and encode measured 19.19/15.77/15.14 ms, making the normal SIMD pipeline 7.7-10.5 times faster for decode and 5.1-6.2 times faster for encode on this machine.
+    - [ ] Add representative ICC-enabled AVIF cases and the equivalent HEVC cases after the HEVC reconstruction path is complete.
 - [x] **Completed:** remove production `ToArray()` materializations from the HEIF implementation and make every retained copy an explicit ownership decision.
   - [x] Store AV1 palette colors and HEVC short-term reference-picture state inline at their normative fixed bounds.
   - [x] Retain only the AV1 configuration sequence-header payload required for item/sample equivalence instead of every configuration OBU.